New Carrollton station

-New Carrollton station is a joint Washington Metro, MARC, and Amtrak station just outside the city limits of New Carrollton, Prince George's County, Maryland located at the eastern end of the Metro's Orange Line.
+New Carrollton station is a joint Washington Metro, MARC, and Amtrak station just outside the city limits of New Carrollton, Prince George's County, Maryland located at the eastern end of the Metro's Orange and Silver Lines.
 The station will also serve as the eastern terminus of the Purple Line, currently under construction, and is adjacent to the Capital Beltway.

 Beneath the Metro station platform, a waiting room serves Amtrak's Northeast Regional, Vermonter, and Palmetto trains, as well as MARC's Penn Line trains.
 The New Carrollton Rail Yard is nearby.

 Greyhound, a nationwide intercity bus company, also stops at the station on routes serving Richmond, Washington, Philadelphia, New York City, Pittsburgh, and points beyond.

 History

 The New Carrollton station is the third station in the area to serve rail traffic.
 The first station, Lanham, 0.75 mi north of the current station, opened in the 1870s.
 By the late 1960s, it consisted of a small shelter and an asphalt platform served by a few Penn Central (later Conrail) commuter trains between Washington and Baltimore.
 The second, Capital Beltway station, sat just inside the Capital Beltway.
 Opened on March 16, 1970, it was served by Penn Central (later Amtrak) Metroliners.

 On November 20, 1978, the Washington Metro opened its New Carrollton station, along with the Cheverly, Deanwood, Landover, and Minnesota Avenue stations, marking the completion of 7.4 mi of Metro track northeast from the Stadium–Armory station.

 In August 1982, Conrail commuter trains (later AMDOT, then the MARC Penn Line) began stopping at Capital Beltway, replacing stops at Lanham and Landover.
 On October 30, 1983, Amtrak and AMDOT moved from Capital Beltway to a new island platform and waiting room at New Carrollton station.

 Until 2003, some Acela Express trains stopped at New Carrollton.
 In October 2015, the Palmetto began stopping in New Carrollton.

-In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
-The WMATA platforms at New Carrollton station was closed from May 28, 2022, through September 5, 2022, as part of the summer platform improvement project, which also affected the Minnesota Avenue, Deanwood, Cheverly, and Landover stations on the Orange Line.
-Shuttle buses and free parking were provided at the closed stations.

-The Purple Line light rail system will begin at New Carrollton and run west to Bethesda.
-The line will connect to Washington Metro stations on the Red, Green and Yellow lines.
-The system is under construction as of 2022 and is scheduled to open in 2026.